Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Throne Shadow Style/Lotus Eye Tactics.md

 - What should I watch out for in a fight with him?
 - Does he have any weapons, armor, or nearby allies I don’t know about?
 - Who’s someone he learned to fight from?
-If the Storyteller doesn’t have an answer in mind for a question, the stylist’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind for a question, the stylist’s player should provide one, as if [[introducing a fact]].
 This Charm can only be used once per scene.